-DC Earth fault need to identify and remove as early as possible to avoid tripping of protection circuits.
-DC Earth faults are frequently occurring on FCBC Charger, they should be removed to maintain the healthiness of Battery bank and Charger.
+DC Earth fault needs to identify and remove as early as possible to avoid tripping of protection circuits.
+DC Earth faults are frequently occurring on FCBC Chargers, they should be removed to maintain the healthiness of the Battery bank and Charger.

 How to know the presence of DC Earth fault?

 The FCBC charger consists of DC Earth Fault Relay, which senses the leakage current from either bus or ground.
 The center point of the BATTERY bus is connected thru a resistance voltage divider circuit to the earth fault relay control circuit, which is also earthed.
 When any leakage path develops in either DC bus, the same leakage current will flow thru this circuit and if it exceeds preset value the earth leakage relay actuates and is interlocked with the audio/visual annunciation circuit.